mike-north/ts-cli-grpc-plugin/ts-cli-plugin/docs/ts-cli-plugin.networktype.md

 ## NetworkType type

-Network type for the gRPC server.
+Union of supported network types for the gRPC server.

+- "tcp": bind to a host:port (e.g. `127.0.0.1:0` for an ephemeral port) - "unix": bind to a filesystem UNIX domain socket path

 **Signature:**